How to Factory Reset MacBook

 1. Download MacKeeper.

-2. Install it on your MacBook.
+2. Install it on your MacBook and register your details.

 3. When MacKeeper opens, select Safe Cleanup in the sidebar.